allenai/HyBayes/README.md

 # User Manual for BayesianEstimationInNLP
-A Bayesian hypothesis assessment framework, tailored to comparing the performances of algorithm pairs.
+A Bayesian hypothesis assessment framework, tailored to comparing pairs of experiments.
+This package is preliminary implementation statistical analyses described in [PAPER LINK](?).
+This can also be seen as a complimentary to  [testSignificanceNLP](https://github.com/rtmdrr/testSignificanceNLP) package which contains popular Frequentist tests.

+We focus on the setup where the performances of two algorithms, applied on a certain dataset, are provided based on an evaluation measure.
+The comparison is done by studying the posterior probabilities (rather than binary commonly-used binary decisions in other tests.)

+For further discussion of the approaches implemented here (and their comparison to other techniques), refer to [PAPER LINK](?).

 ## Getting started
-For running this code, you will need python (at least 3.6) and the probabilistic programming package `pymc3/3.6`.
+For running this code, you will need Python (version >=3.6) and `pymc3/3.6`, a probabilistic programming package.
-Before running the code, make sure you have all the requirements by running the following line:
+Before running the code, make sure that you have all the requirements by running the following line:
 ```bash
 pip install -r requirements.txt
 ```